Associate MEMBERS

 1. Roles and Mission

-After serving successively as a certified physical education teacher, a competitive exam instructor in the Department of Sports Science at ULCO (Calais), a member of the administrative staff, an IA-IPR for physical education, the DAASEN for Hauts-de-Seine, the DASEN for Ardèche, and then for Hérault, I currently hold the position of DASEN for Gard.
-As Deputy to the Regional Academic Rector and the Montpellier Academy, I am responsible for implementing national and regional educational policies at the departmental level in primary and secondary schools.
+After serving successively as an agrégé in physical education, a preparatory course instructor in the STAPS department at ULCO (Calais), a member of the administrative leadership team, an IA-IPR for physical education, DAASEN of the Hauts-de-Seine department, DASEN of the Ardèche department, and then of the Hérault department, I currently hold the position of DASEN of the Gard department.
+As Deputy to the Regional Academic Rector and the Montpellier Academy, I am responsible for implementing national and regional educational policies at the departmental level in elementary and secondary schools.

 2. Research Topics

-My research focuses on the process of building professional identity and inclusive schools, though I approach these topics from the perspective of leadership.
-In this regard, leadership is the central focus of my analysis, as it is being re-examined within the public education system and from a pluralistic sociological perspective.
+My research focuses on the process of constructing professional identity and inclusive schools, though I approach these topics from the perspective of leadership.
+In this regard, leadership is the central focus of my analysis, as it is being called into question within the public education system and from a pluralistic sociological perspective.

 3. Keywords